MananTank/proxytown/README.md

 ## Features

-- Run third party scripts in worker thread 🥳
+Run third-party scripts in the worker thread 🥳

-- thirdy party scripts can still use DOM API and global variables defined in main thread automatically.
+- third party scripts can still use DOM API and global variables defined in the main thread automatically.
-- Any globals created in worker thread is also be usable in main thread automatically.
+- Any globals created in the worker thread are also usable in the main thread automatically.
-- scripts created and inserted by thirdy party scripts gets executed in worker thread automatically.
+- scripts created and inserted by third-party scripts get executed in the worker thread automatically.
 - Lightweight (6KB for all files combined)

 <br/>